mikey-7x/Watari-ARM64-Studio/README.md

 * **Strict Offline Mode:** Once dependencies are cached, you can compile applications entirely offline without an internet connection.

 ## Installation
-(Please ensure Java 17 and Gradle are installed if below given script gives error)

 To install the Watari Pro engine and the official Android Command-Line Tools, run the master installer in your Ubuntu/Debian terminal:

 ```bash